m5c/EthereumGuide/ethereum-guide.md

 Here comes a java code snippet for an ethereum-transfering transaction.
 If there are no miners, the program will hang on the last line.
 Ehtereum features three kinds of transactions:

- * Transfer of ether between accounts
- * Deposit of a new Smart Contract
- * Call of an existing Smart Contract

-So whenever you want to do more than jsut transfere ethere between accounts you do need smart contracts.
-Smart contracts are code that is deposited in the BC.
-Depositing a SC runs in 3 stages:

- * Writing the code.
-(Solitude Language)
+### The procedure

+Depositing and using a SC runs in 5 stages:

+ * Code a smart contract in solitude.
- * Compiling the solitude code into a binary.
-(OS Solitude package)
+ * Compile the solitude code into binaries.
+ * Wrap the binaries in Java.
- * Persistence of a transaction that embedds the binary in the BC.
-(Web3J)
+ * Make a transaction that persists the binaries in the blockchain.
- * Interacting with the smart contract
+ * Use further transaction s to interact with the deposited smart contract.

-### Smart contract coding
+### Coding a smart contract

 This is simple example of a solidity code that receives a string and buffers it until replaced by a subsequent call.